btheodorezhang/btheodorezhang.github.io/_pages/about.md

 My research primarily concentrates on these key areas:
 ======

-* Cosmic Rays: Origins, Spectrum, and Composition
+* The Spectrum and Composition of Ultrahigh Energy Cosmic Rays

 * Exploring Cosmic Ray Origins with Very-High-Energy (VHE) Gamma-Rays